 This dreidel ornament is a fun Hanukkah craft for your child!
-During the Jewish holiday of Hanukkah, families often play games with a dreidel—a four-sided spinnnig top.
-Make a sparkling dreidel ornament out of popsicle sticks to hang in your window, on centerpieces, or on your wall to give your home a festive look for eight days.
+During the Jewish holiday of Hanukkah, families often play games with a dreidel—a four-sided spinning top.
+Make a sparkling dreidel ornament out of popsicle sticks to hang in your window, on a centerpiece, or even on your wall to give your home a festive look for eight days.
 Whether you're celebrating the holiday or just learning about a different culture, this dreidel ornament project is fun to do and makes for a beautiful decoration!

 What You Need: